Network-Sec/Network-Sec/README.md

 Much ❤️🧡💕 `Love` 💕🧡❤️ to everyone!

-It's the only thing that can save us (but probably won't, as we all seem to try and increase the entropy.
+It's the only thing that could save us and keep us sane (but probably won't, as we all seem to try and increase the entropy.
 Nope we're not better than you).

 We openly speak out against **Hate** & **Discrimination** - we believe, we're all the same, yet we don't have all the same `privileges`.
 No escalation jokes at that point.